WELCOME TO SANTA MONICA CLINICAL TRIALS

 Santa Monica Clinical Trials is a private clinical research site located in Los Angeles, California.
 Our Investigators have over 20 years of experience and are engaged in numerous phase II-IV clinical research trials, including drug and medical device studies.
 Participation does not require proof of medical insurance.
 All trials are conducted under FDA guidance and regulations.

 If you or a loved one suffers from one of these disorders, take the next step and contact a member of our study team today!
 No medical insurance needed.
-Compensation for time & travel may be available.
+Compensation for time & travel may be available upon inquiry.

 CURRENT TRIALS